 Many people believe that the history of early christianity was different from the mythical story told in Acts in the New Testament.
-Some think it started with a community using gnostic gospels such as the gospel of Thomas, others think it started with hellenised Jews who merged their Jewish beliefs with Greek ideologies and yet others believe it started with the original mission and teachings of a historical Yeshua as expressed in the hypothetical collection of Q-sayings.
+Some think it started with a community using gnostic gospels such as the gospel of Thomas, others think it started with hellenised Jews who merged their Jewish beliefs with Greek ideologies and yet others believe it started with the original mission and teachings of a historical Yeshua as expressed in the hypothetical collection of sayings in Q or Q-lite.

 My own interpretation of the original teachings of Yeshua is a tantric-mystic one.
 I believe these sayings were used inside a short-lasting tantric-mystic mission that aimed to teach its members how to struggle actively, so in a tantric way, for mystic union or enlightenment (realising the “Rule of God” or “Holy Spirit”) by following the teachings of the tantric-mystic realised spiritual Master Yeshua Ha Notzri.

 After the original mission of Yeshua Ha Notzri had split up into a number of different syncretic sub-missions, the original teachings seem to have lost their importance and the sayings were no longer seen as in need of being preserved in their original context and form.
-As the teachings got diluted, mixed with and replaced by newer ideas, their tantric-mystic and universal relevance and power were diminished.
+As the teachings got diluted with and were replaced by newer, more religious ideas, their tantric-mystic and universal relevance and power were greatly diminished.

 By peeling away the later christian editing, the sayings of Yeshua can be retrieved more or less in their original form and context thereby revealing the deeper tantric-mystic dimension of the teachings.
-As the ‘Sitz im Leben’ of the sayings was changed by them being absorbed into the narrative gospels, the authors (also redactors) of these gospels may have so much disturbed the original wording of certain sayings in order to fit them in, that reconstructing the exact wording of the originals has become difficult.
+As the ‘Sitz im Leben’ of the sayings was changed by them being absorbed into the narrative gospels, the authors (also redactors) of these gospels may have so much disturbed certain sayings, that reconstructing their exact original wording has become difficult.

 I made use of a word-to-word Greek to English translation tool and made use of the reconstructed scholarly text as found in ‘The Critical Edition of Q’.
-This scholarly ‘reconstruction of Q’ is based on the assumption that the author of the gospel of Luke had no access to a copy of Matthew (and vice versa), which corresponds to the Two-source Hypothesis.
-I believe however that the author (final editor) of Luke may have used copies of Mark, Marcion’s gospel as well as Matthew to write his gospel version and that his gospel is foremost an extension of the Marcionite version of Luke.
+This scholarly reconstruction of so-called Q is based on the assumption that the author of the gospel of Luke had no access to a copy of Matthew (and vice versa), which corresponds to the Two-source Hypothesis.
+I believe however that the author (final editor) of Luke may have used copies of Mark, an early version of Luke as well as Matthew to write his gospel version and that his gospel is foremost an extension of that earlier version of Luke (as Marcion’s Gospel of the Lord is also an earlier version of Luke).
+This leads to a different type of Q usually called ‘Q-lite’ from which sayings with typical Matthean appearance and content are excluded.
+This tentative reconstruction also owes a lot to the work of Ronald Price (see links below).

 Every translation is always an interpretation.
 If these sayings were ever spoken by a historical Yeshua, they would have been originally spoken in Aramaic.
 So in that case even the official Greek reconstruction cannot be seen as original but may contain words that were misinterpreted and therefore mistranslated by the proto-christian editors.

 In most cases it is possible to identify the more primitive text variant and asign that version to Q-lite.
 In rare cases however I have not been able to say which variant is more primitive such as with Q 11: 2 the prayer ‘Let Your Rule come’ in Matthew or ‘Let Your Holy Spirit come’ in Marcion and early Luke.
-Such text variants perhaps suggest that there was no uniform Q-text available to both authors.
-Also in 11: 52 Marcion and Luke have ‘for you take away the key to mystic knowledge (gnoseos)’ but Matthew has ‘for you lock the Rule of God in front of people’.
+Such text variants perhaps suggest that there was no uniform Q-lite text available to both authors.
+Also in Q 11: 52 Marcion and Luke have ‘for you take away the key to mystic knowledge (ten kleida tes gnoseos)’ but Matthew has ‘for you lock the Rule of God in front of people’.
 This could perhaps be explained by assuming each author took a different half of the original ‘for you take away the key to mystic knowledge (gnoseos) and lock the Rule of God in front of people’.

 * The Critical Edition of Q – Synopsis, including the Gospels of Matthew and Luke, Mark and Thomas (2000) – edited by James M. Robinson, Paul Hoffman and John S. Kloppenborg